 For lunch: Upstairs at Hollick

 There’s no such thing as a light lunch at this eatery above Hollick’s cellar door.
-Choose the Feed Me menu for a selection of flavour-packed dishes delivered with flair.
-Head chef Justin Williams’ menu centres on quality local produce, such as Adelaide Hills venison served with blackberry foam, butternut pumpkin purée, roasted beets and chocolate shavings.
+The modern Australian menu changes with the seasons, delivering flavour-packed dishes such as a 36 degree eye fillet served with confit garlic potato mash, roast beets and truffles.
 Wine matchings are, of course, spot on.